danqi123/pandemic_alert_model_social_media/README.md

 ## Social media and gold standard longitudinal datasets
 #### 1. Download Gold Standard data from Germany RKI.
-     Surveillance data can be retrieved from Robert Koch-Institut (RKI) GitHub repository (https://github.com/orgs/robert-koch-institut/repositories)
+     Surveillance data can be retrieved from the Robert Koch-Institut (RKI) GitHub repository (https://github.com/orgs/robert-koch-institut/repositories)
      The surveillance data from 2020-03-01 to 2022-06-28 is downloaded and saved in /data/raw/.
-#### 2. Retrieve social media data from Google Trends and Twitter with the symptom queries from knowledge graph.
+#### 2. Retrieve social media data from Google Trends and Twitter with the symptom queries from the knowledge graph.
      Google Trends: src/scripts/google_trends.py
      Twitter: src/scripts/twitter_api.py (NEED credentials of academic Twitter developer API)
-     Note: here we retieved Google and Twitter data from Jan 2020 to Jun 2022 as an example. and data is in 'data/processed/daily_google_german.csv' and 'data/processed/daily_twitter_german.csv'
+     Note: here we received Google and Twitter data from Jan 2020 to Jun 2022 as an example. and data is in 'data/processed/daily_google_german.csv' and 'data/processed/daily_twitter_german.csv'

 ## Trend analysis
 ### Background of trend analysis
 - **STL decomposition to get the trend of time series raw data**(https://www.statsmodels.org/dev/examples/notebooks/generated/stl_decomposition.html)
   - For Google Trends and Twitter, STL period: 30
-  - For RKI confirmed cases, deaths and hospitalization, STL period: 7
+  - For RKI confirmed cases, deaths, and hospitalization, STL period: 7
 - **Log-linear regression model**:
   - window size: 14 days
   - stride: 1 day